-- 1. Develop product enhancements that support financing for members of a federally recognized tribe in a tribal area and publish the policy update in our Single-Family Seller/Servicer Guide. - 2.
-Develop an appraisal curriculum to support property valuations for homes in tribal areas.
+1. Develop product enhancements that support financing for members of a federally recognized tribe in a tribal area.

+- 2. Develop an appraisal curriculum to support property valuations for homes in tribal areas.
 Development activity will be in partnership with the Appraisal Institute and industry professionals supporting financing on tribal lands. - 3.
 Participate in the inaugural Rural Housing Innovation Summit, being coordinated by one of our non-profit partners to promote and support housing for AIAN populations living in tribal areas.